Dear reader of ADxS.org, please excuse the disruption.

 The HPA axis / stress regulation axis.

-Understanding exactly which stress hormone system has undergone which change in which subtype could be the key to the future treatment of ADHD.
+Understanding exactly which stress hormone system has undergone which change in which subtype could be the central key to the future treatment of ADHD.

 2.1.1.1.2.
 Downregulation in chronic stress: glutamate receptors in the mPFC